ceilfors/ceilfors.github.io/_posts/2014-02-22-fixing-htc-one-purple-camera-problem-in-malaysia.md

 2014-02-11 Email sent for phone status request.
 2014-02-12 Email received.
 Issue is fixed and will be couriered soon.
 2014-02-14 Email sent for delivery date estimation request.
 2014-02-14 UPS picked up my phone from HTC.
-(Knew this from the tracking number below) 2014-02-17 Email received with UPS tracking number.
+(Knew this from the tracking number below)
+2014-02-17 Email received with UPS tracking number.
 2014-02-17 UPS delivered my phone to me.

-## Diagnose your phone after you got it back
+## Diagnose your phone after you get it back

 {% picture portrait {{page.id}}/box.jpg class="right" %}
 So you've got your phone back.
 It comes back with a nice return packaging.